*This playbook is directly inspired by Matt Mochary’s philosophy on “Feedback”*

 At least one piece of feedback per 1on1, both thanks-for and wish-that

-During 1on1s, everyone must give at least 1 thanks-for and 1 wish-that.
+During 1on1s, you should try to give at least 1 thanks-for and 1 wish-that.
 Nobody is perfect, every employee has room to grow.
 You owe it to your managers and teammates to help them grow.
 Give them constructive feedback.
-It is a requirement to include at least one thing.
-Both parties in the meeting must do it.
-If someone else isn’t doing it for you, they are breaking the bond you built at your company.
-There is no such thing as “No constructive feedback this week.”
-That means you are being lazy and not thinking critically about how the other person can improve.

 More positive feedback than constructive: 2:1 ratio